MicroEJ/docs/PlatformDeveloperGuide/vgFont.rst

 Principle
 =========

-The Font module contains the C part of the MicroVG implementation which manages fonts.
+The Font module contains the C part of the MicroVG implementation, which manages fonts.
 This module is composed of two elements:

-* an implementation of Low Level APIs to manipulate font files,
+* an implementation of Low-Level APIs to manipulate font files,
-* an implementation of Low Level APIs for MicroVG drawings.
+* an implementation of Low-Level APIs for MicroVG drawings.

 .. _section_vg_font_implementation: